faraznaeem/ionic-google-maps/README.md

+# How to add and display a map on your Ionic app

 Head over to google maps javascript API
 Select and get a API KEY copy it and save in a file
 We are not using the cordova plugin